zenml-io/zenml/docs/book/stacks-and-components/custom-solutions/implement-a-custom-stack-component.md

 For flavors that require additional dependencies, you should make sure to define your implementation, config, and flavor classes in separate Python files and to only import the implementation class inside the `implementation_class` property of the flavor class.
-Otherwise ZenML will not be able to load and validate your flavor configuration without the dependencies installed.
+Otherwise, ZenML will not be able to load and validate your flavor configuration without the dependencies installed.
 {% endhint %}